Division of Bennelong: 2019 election

 Alexander was not challenged for preselection for the 2019 federal election.
 With a margin of 9.7% from the 2016 election, Alexander competed against high profile neurosurgeon Brian Owler, who formerly chaired the Australian Medical Association and has worked closely with the NSW Government to be the face of a successful anti-speeding campaign for road safety.
-Owler's eminent persona was aided by several inflammatory remarks from Alexander, ultimately leading to a 2.8% swing away to Labor, which reduced the Liberal Party's hold on the seat to a margin of 6.9%.
+Owler's eminent persona was aided by several inflammatory remarks from Alexander, ultimately leading to a 2.8-point swing to Labor, which reduced the Liberal Party's hold on the seat to a margin of 6.9 points.
 Alexander, who was standing for the 5th time as candidate for Bennelong, is widely regarded to have built a strong personal vote in the seat.
-This has led to Bennelong having a relatively stable two party preferred result from the last 3 federal elections, in the Coalition's favour.
+This has led to Bennelong having a relatively stable two-party-preferred result from the last three federal elections, in the Coalition's favour.
 Alexander declared victory shortly after counting had passed 50%.

 2022 election

-On 12 November 2021, Alexander revealed that he would not contest the seat at the forthcoming federal election.
-ABC election analyst Antony Green pointed to the loss of Alexander's high personal vote as a vulnerability for the Coalition, giving the Labor Party a strong chance to reclaim the seat it had lost with Maxine McKew in 2010.
-Former Ryde mayor and Labor candidate Jerome Laxale won the seat, with a 7.9% swing to his favour.
-This marked the second time the seat was won by Labor since the 2007 election.
+On 12 November 2021 Alexander revealed that he would not contest the seat at the forthcoming federal election.
+ABC election analyst Antony Green pointed to the loss of Alexander's high personal vote as a vulnerability for the Coalition, giving the Labor Party a strong chance to reclaim the seat after McKew was unseated by Alexander in 2010.
+Former Ryde mayor and Labor candidate Jerome Laxale took the seat from the Liberals with a 7.9% swing in his favour, making him the second Labor member ever to win it.
+The loss of the seat has been attributed to the notably large swings against the Liberal Party among Chinese Australian voters which has cost the Liberal Party many key seats.